apigee/devrel/tools/apigee-x-trial-provision/README.md

 ### VPC Network Planning

 When working with custom networks, the first step we do is to plan a layout of your your network with regards to CIDR allocations.
 It is important because as a rule, allocated CIDR ranges should not overlap between VPCs and Kubernetes clusters.
-In oour case, there are three decisions to make:
+In our case, there are three decisions to make:

 | Custom Network | exco-vpc |
 |---|---|